2013 MWW Faculty

 Holly Miller is an editor with The Saturday Evening Post and co-author of Feature & Magazine Writing.
 She and Dennis Hensley have collaborated on four novels and three nonfiction books.
 Holly’s byline has appeared in Reader’s Digest, Writer’s Digest and TV Guide.
 She is the author of 14 fiction and nonfiction books.
 She has won awards from the Associated Press, Society of American Travel Writers and Society of Professional Journalists.

 Their Thursday interactive Intensive Session Manuscript Makeover is designed for those fiction and nonfiction writers who are ready to take a quantum leap forward in enhancing their writing skills.
 Participants will submit the first 10 pages of a manuscript in progress.
 The instructors will edit and critique these pages and display them (anonymously) to the class as a way of revealing strengths and weaknesses in the material.
 Additionally, the instructors will lead the students in writing exercises and offer advice on such topics as enhancing dialogue, learning to self-edit, mastering proofreading, finding the right markets for manuscripts and knowing when and how to go into writing full-time.
 This session is limited to the first 20 people to register.
-Mail the first 10 pages of your manuscript by JUNE 15 to Jama Bigger (Midwest Writers Workshop), c/o The E.B. & Bertha C. Ball Center, Ball State University, Muncie, IN 47306.
+Mail the first 10 pages of your manuscript by JUNE 15 to Jama Bigger (Midwest Writers Workshop), Department of English, Ball State University, Muncie, IN 47306.